KatieCoard/katiecoard.github.io/_posts/Social Media/2015-11-24-RotarySocialMediaContent.md

 Make sure you don’t neglect the remaining 20% though!
 These types of posts are where you boast about achievements, share events and ask for help at fundraisers.
 Sell your club, sell your successes, sell your goals.
 You have to share this type of information to impact your club and make a difference.
 In the industry, it is called making a conversion.
 A conversion is when you encourage your audience towards some goal, like RSVPing to an event or sending your club a message.

 Like everything else in life, the path to a successful social media campaign is through planning.
 Have a objectives, plans to get there, and metrics for success.
 Grow your audience first.
 The 80/20 rule, in conjunction with my advice about <a href="http://rethinkrotary.com/FacebookScheduler/">scheduling Facebook  posts </a>, put your club well on the way to having a thriving social media presence.

+I'd love to hear your opinions and experiences with posting on Facebook, comment on the post or email me rethinkrotary@gmail.com.
+If your club or district is interested in social media training, get in touch!

 <!-- ## Other Post Formats
 {: .t60 }